War of the Breton Succession: First stage of the war

 Edward III decided to repudiate the truce in summer 1345, a year before it was due to run out.
 As part of his larger strategy, a force was dispatched to Brittany under the joint leadership of the Earl of Northampton and John of Montfort.
 Within a week of their landing in June, the English had their first victory when Sir Thomas Dagworth, one of Northampton's lieutenants, raided central Brittany and defeated Charles of Blois at Cadoret near Josselin.

 The follow-up was less impressive.
 Further operations were delayed until July when Montfort attempted the recapture of Quimper.
-However, news had reached the French government that Edward's main campaign had been canceled and they were able to send reinforcements from Normandy.
+However, news had reached the French government that Edward's main campaign had been cancelled and they were able to send reinforcements from Normandy.
 With his strengthened army, Charles of Blois broke the siege.
 Routed, Montfort fled back to Hennebont where he fell ill and died on 16 September.
 The heir to the Montfortist cause was his five-year-old son, John.

 During the winter, Northampton fought a long and hard campaign with the apparent objective of seizing a harbour on the north side of the peninsula.
 Edward III had probably planned to land here with his main force during summer 1346.
 However, the English achieved very little for their efforts.
 Northern Brittany was Joan of Penthièvre's home region and resistance there was stiff.

 In the end, Edward decided upon Normandy as the landing spot for his 1346 campaign.
 Northampton was recalled and Thomas Dagworth was appointed as deputy lieutenant.
 It was during a tour through the English strongholds on 9 June that Dagworth and his escort were trapped by Charles of Blois and his army near Saint-Pol-de-Léon.
 They dug in on a hilltop and fought off all attacks until nightfall when Charles was forced to retreat leaving many of his wounded behind.